Journal of Obstetric, Gynecologic, & Neonatal Nursing

 Refer to Haynes et al. (1990) for more information.

 Provide three call outs of not more than 25 words each.
-Callouts highlight a major premise or conclusion of an article.
-The author may use direct quotes from the manuscript or write new sentences.
+Callouts highlight a major premise or conclusion of a manuscript.
 Indicate in the manuscript approximately where each callout should appear in the published article.
-Avoid repeating text found in the abstract or the first page of the article.
-Callouts for research articles should identify the problem the study addresses, the primary conclusions of the study, the major implication for practice, or factors that contribute to the conclusions of the study.
-Callouts for all other articles should describe the major reason for addressing the topic of the article, identify the primary conclusion, and identify the major implication for practice.
+Avoid repeating text found in the abstract or the first page.
+Callouts for research manuscripts should identify the problem the study addresses, the primary conclusions of the study, the major implication for practice, or factors that contribute to the conclusions of the study.
+Callouts for all other manuscripts should describe the major reason for addressing the topic of the manuscript, identify the primary conclusion, and identify the major implication for practice.
+Participant quotes are not appropriate as callouts.

 Cite current primary sources only.
 Use references prudently.
 Cite references in the text in the style outlined in the Publication Manual of the American Psychological Association, sixth edition.
 The reference list also should be formatted in APA style.
 Identify sources of quotations and all other borrowed materials.

 Long quotations, figures, tables, or photographs from previously published sources must be accompanied by the written permission of the copyright holder.
-This includes any table or figure that replicates 50% or more of another table or figure.
+This includes any information that has been adapted from a previously published source.
+Authors must include documentation indicating print and electronic permissions with the submitted manuscript.
+For complete permissions guidelines, please refer to http://www.wiley.com/WileyCDA/Section/id-403426.html.

 Do not include more than six tables.
 Submit only actual tabular material in table form.
 Simple lists should be incorporated into the text.
 Type each table on a separate page with its own title.
 Number tables consecutively with Arabic numerals and cite in numeric order in the text.
 Number pages with tables following the reference list.
 The author must obtain written permission from the original publisher to include a previously published table with the article (see ‘‘Permissions’’ above for more information).
 Each previously published table must carry a credit line stating the original source.